pierrickbourrat/EvolvingIndividuality/content/authors/Pierrick Bourrat/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Speakers
+#  - Speakers
-  - Hosts
+  - Organisers
-  - Committee
+#  - Committee
 ---

 To be updated.